Propetro360/Site360/README.md

 npm start

+# Once a stable change has been done, run following for deploying to cloud

+ npm run build

+ npm run deploy

 # when editing the code, its recommended to follow [git-rebase strategy](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase#:~:text=What%20is%20git%20rebase%3F,of%20a%20feature%20branching%20workflow)

 1. Always create new branches for a solid feature - feature/feature-name